BroadbandForum/usp-test/index.md

 <li><p>The EUT’s sends a SetResp.</p></li>
 <li><p>The SetResp contains at least two UpdatedObjectResults.</p>
 <ol type="a">
 <li>The UpdatedObjectResults have an OperationStatus that is an element of type OperationFailure.
-The OperationFailure contains an err_code of “7020”, “Object could not be updated”, and a single UpdatedInstanceFailure element.
+The OperationFailure contains an err_code of “7021”, “Required parameter failed”, and a single UpdatedInstanceFailure element.
 The UpdatedInstanceFailure has an affected_path with a value of “Device.LocalAgent.Subscription.&lt;instance identifier&gt;.”, and a single ParameterError element.
 The ParameterError has a param element with a value of “InvalidParameter”, and an err_code of “7010”, “Unsupported parameter”</li>
 </ol></li>
 </ol>
 <h3 id="set-message-with-search-expression-search-path">1.22 Set message with search expression search path</h3>